A few years ago, a local contractor recommended that I look into the car wash space as he knew I liked alternative investments.

 - 66% of United States car owners get their vehicle washed 1-2x each month.

-- Every day over 8 million cars get washed in car washes.
+- Every day over 8 million cars get washed at car wash businesses

 - The car wash industry generated $5.8 billion in revenue in 2021.